q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 The recommended assertion library to use with Boa Constrictor is [Fluent Assertions](https://fluentassertions.com/).

-Add the following import statement to `DuckDuckGoWebUiTest`:
+Add the following import statement to `ScreenplayWebUiTest`:

 ```csharp
 using FluentAssertions;